tyhho/OT-2_3D_Designs/README.md

 Support bases that permit OT-2 to use tips from TipOne more reliably.
 Opentrons has a [3D design of TipOne tip box adaptor](https://github.com/Opentrons/otone_hardware/blob/master/models/TipOne%20tip%20rack.stl).
 We tried printing and using one but the performance was unsatisfactory.
 The P50M had difficulty in picking up all the tips from a single column reliably.
 This led us to develop our in-house solutions.

-The labware tiprack-200uL and tiprack-10ul can be used together with these object.
+The labwares "tiprack-200uL" and "tiprack-10ul" can be used together with these object.

 It should be noted that if two different kinds of tips are used together (e.g. 20 µL and 300 µL), separate labwares ("tiprack-10ul" **&** "tiprack-300uL-custom") must be employed in the API, because calibration data of the two objects need to be stored separately for proper tip pick up.

 The labware objects "tiprack-200uL" and "tiprack-10ul" at the moment are still available.
-However, customized labware could be installed via the scripts below.
+Customized labware could also be installed via the APIv1 scripts below.
+Understandably, the Opentrons Custom Labware Creator BETA does not appear to support creation of custom tip racks.
-The current API does not contain the function of offset and therefore users must first perform a dummy run to properly install these new labwares into the machine.
-During this dummy run, the custom tip rack must be not placed in slots 1, 4, 7, 10 or else the robot arm will move beyond its properly functioning x-range.

 ```python
 tip_rack_name = 'tiprack-300ul-custom'